bazilinskyy/coupled-sim/README.md

 }
 ```

-To access the variables created in the persistentmanager, one can simply call the instance of the persistent manager.
+To access the variables created in the persistent manager, one can simply call the instance of the persistent manager.
 ```
 PersistentManager.Instance.variables_that_you_want_to_use;
 ```